-Even if $Y_{\mu\alpha}$ couples to Weyl doublets, this hypothesis is consistent with the relativity of emergent quasi particles, as shown in Appendix \ref{A2}.
+We can show that even if $Y_{\mu\alpha}$ couples to Weyl doublets, it is consistent with the relativity of emergent quasiparticles.

-Though $\langle Y_{\mu\alpha}\rangle$ breaks both Lorentz symmetry and gauge symmetry, if isospin is rotated simultaneously as a Lorentz vector, it remains invariant.
-In this case, the Minkowski metric $\eta_{\alpha\beta}$ is assumed in the four dimensional isospin space.
-The effective Lagrangian invariant under the extended Lorentz transformation: $Y'_{\mu\alpha}=\Lambda_\mu{}^\nu \Lambda_\alpha{}^\beta Y_{\mu\beta}$ etc. will therefore guarantee the effective Lorentz invariance of the emergent theory.
+Though the vacuum expectation value $\langle Y_{\mu\alpha}\rangle$ breaks both Lorentz symmetry and gauge symmetry, if isospin is rotated at the same time like a Lorentz vector, it remains invariant.
+In this case, the Minkowski metric $\eta_{\alpha\beta}$ should be assumed in the four-dimensional isospin space.
+The invariance under the extended Lorentz transformation, $Y'_{\mu\alpha}=\Lambda_\mu{}^\nu \Lambda_\alpha{}^\beta Y_{\mu\beta}$ etc., will therefore guarantee the Lorentz invariance of the effective theory.

-However, the above postulates are not enough for the effective Lorentz invariance of the emergent theory, since the mass term and the non-abelian terms in the Lagrangian of the massive SU(2) Yang-Mills fields are clearly not invariant under the extended Lorentz transformation.
+However, the above postulate is found not to be enough for the effective Lorentz invariance, since the mass term, the non-Abelian terms, and the interaction terms to fermions in the Lagrangian of the massive SU(2) Yang-Mills fields will not be invariant under the extended Lorentz transformation.